nickmalleson/leeds-quant-crim/people.md

 Main interests:

- - Drug policy
+ - Drug use and drug treatment
- - Interconnections between crime and social policy
+ - Housing and homelessness
+ - Resettlement of prisoners

 ***